| |

-Concerns about Violence
+Controversies about Roleplaying: Concerns about Violence

 The Beginning of the Strife

-The most pressing and insidious concern about roleplaying games is that they somehow influence players to commit violent acts against themselves and others.
-As far as I am aware, roleplaying games were first linked to dangerous activities during the disappearance of James Dallas Egbert III in 1979.
-Egbert vanished for about a month and investigators searched tunnels beneath his school, with the idea that Egbert and his friends played D&D in them.
-Egbert was eventually found but the investigator who found him, William Dear, advised Egbert's parents to keep the details quiet.
-They did not release information on where their son had been found or why he had run away until Egbert fatally shot himself in August of 1980.
 After Egbert's death, it was finally revealed that the teen had run away to New Orleans in a very troubled state that had nothing to do with roleplaying games, and he botched an attempt to kill himself there.
-Egbert's parents also revealed that Dear had asked them to keep quiet in hopes of making a movie deal.
+Egbert's parents also revealed that Dear asked them to keep quiet in the hopes of making a movie deal.
 William Dear published a book called The Dungeon Master: The Disappearance of James Dallas Egbert III in 1984.
 Rona Jaffe based her novel Mazes and Monsters on accounts of Egbert's disappearance, and this novel was later turned into a film starring Tom Hanks.

 A Case in Point

-Initially, prosecutor Mike Maguire simply said that D&D might have had something to do with the shootings.
+At first, prosecutor Mike Maguire simply said that D&D might have had something to do with the shootings.
 Maguire went so far as to bring in witnesses to testify to the fact that Lampasi liked and played D&D. Maguire made the argument that Lampasi had never been molested, but had killed his parents while trying to act out a game of Dungeons and Dragons.
 Maguire also argued that Lampasi was involved in devil worship.
-The judge allowed the D&D argument in Lampasi's case, but the judge for Lampasi's friend, David Christianson, found the line of inquiry irrelevant.
+The judge allowed the D&D argument in Lampasi's case, but the judge for Lampasi's friend, David Christianson, found the entire line of inquiry irrelevant.
 At Lampasi's sentencing in October of 1985, the Superior Court Judge James Cook openly questioned the relevance of the D&D argument and the concerns about demon worship.
 Cook did not excuse Lampasi for his crimes and neither should anyone else, but he did uphold the value of Lampasi's experience over any tenuous connections to gaming or devilry.

 The Absence of Causation